By Terri Weeks

 When my friend invited me to join her on a trip to Canton last spring, I jumped at the opportunity because I had never visited before.
 I knew that it was the home of the Pro Football Hall of Fame, but I wasn't sure what else I'd find.
 As it turns out, it was the art that impressed me the most!

 The first activity on our itinerary was a walking tour with Canton Food Tours.
-Owner and tour guide, Barbara Abbott, gave us a fascinating tour that included tasty food from Canton’s eateries, accompanied by interesting tales of the city’s history, with lots of fun public art along the way.
+Owner (and our tour guide for the day) Barbara Abbott gave us a fascinating tour that included tasty food from Canton's eateries, accompanied by interesting tales of the city's history - with lots of fun public art along the way.

-With nearly 30 public art installations, you can spend hours wandering around discovering them.
+With so many public art installations, you can spend hours wandering around discovering them.
 I was left wanting more when it was time to move on to our next stop.
 Cantonology is a small art studio where you can create your own art in one of their workshops or purchase some of their ready-made pieces.

-Interestingly enough, one of the places that we didn’t have time to visit was the Canton Art Museum.
-I’ll definitely plan to visit on my next trip, because with all the amazing art I saw elsewhere in the city, I’m certain the art museum won’t disappoint.
+Interestingly enough, one of the places that we didn't have time to visit was the Canton Art Museum.
+I'll definitely plan to visit on my next trip, because with all the amazing art I saw elsewhere in the city, I know the art museum won't disappoint!